NotAShelf/notashelf.dev/apps/notashelf.dev/posts/my-new-stack.md

 ---
 title: My New Tech Stack
-description: From Javascript, to Golang and Rust
+description: From Javascript, to Golang and Rust: A Technical Journey
 date: 2025-04-03
 keywords: ["software", "programming"]
 ---

-# From Golang to Rust (with a Dash of C and a Look at Zig): A Technical Journey

 I have began programming with Javascript back in 2018.
 It was a spontaneous decision, made mostly in the hope of solving a basic problem that a game server